Photo of Oliver Pinson-Roxburgh

 7th June 2022

-Data breaches are something that in most recent years seems inevitable.
-Of the 39% of businesses that reported a cyberattack in 2022, 31% estimate being attacked at least once a week.
-Data compromises also come in all shapes and sizes from full data risks to minor vulnerability disclosures.
-Once a breach occurs, it is the organizations responsibility to put it right and ensure it is well protected against future cyberattacks and data breaches.
+Data breaches come in all shapes and sizes; from full data risks to minor vulnerability disclosures, all businesses will, at some point deal with the consequences of compromised or lost data.
+Of the 39% of businesses that reported a cyberattack in 2022, 31% estimate being attacked at least once a week, and when a breach occurs, it is the organizations responsibility to put it right and ensure they are well protected against future data breaches and cyberattacks.

-This blog is a simple guide to what your business should do in the event of a data breach, how to recover from a breach, and who to notify once a breach has been discovered.
-By following our 7-step guide on post-breach remediation, your business can manage security incidents more effectively and plan appropriately to prevent future data breaches from occurring.
+This blog is a simple guide to what your organization should do in the event of a data breach, how to recover, and who to notify once a breach has been discovered.
+By following our 7-step guide your business can manage security incidents more effectively and plan against future data loss.

 During the first 24 hours after a data breach has been discovered, you should do the following:

-From the moment an organization suffers a data breach, they need to follow a process that is consistent and repeatable.
-The focus needs to be on documenting insight into the attack and following a procedure to triage.
-It’s vital to assess how the data breach may have occurred, what type of attack it is, what systems have been affected and what data has been stolen, leaked or shared.
+After discovering a data breach, organizations also need to follow an incident response process that is consistent and repeatable, with a focus on documenting insights into the attack and following a triage process.
+This is vital to assess how the data breach may have occurred, what type of attack it is, what systems have been affected and what data has been stolen, leaked or shared.

-There is not a requirement to report every breach to the ICO. organizations need to inform the ICO if they believe they have experienced one of the following data breaches:
+While businesses are not required to report every breach to the Information Commissioners Office, there are several circumstances under which the ICO must be notified if businesses believe that they have experienced one of the following data breaches:

 It’s worth remembering an organization may initially suffer a systems breach which only disrupts their network service.
 The ICO would need to be notified of a cyber incident like this under the NIS regulation.
 Personal data breaches can be a consequence of a NIS attack therefore the ICO must be informed of the breach under the UK GDPR.

-How you respond to a data breach will be crucial to minimizing the impact of the breach.
-It can be a stressful time for security teams in the immediate aftermath of discovering a data breach which is a why a well-planned step-by-step process is required to ensure the post-breach remediation is conducted effectively.
+How you respond to a data breach is crucial for minimizing its impact, and the aftermath of discovering a breach can be a stressful time for security teams.
+This is a where a well-planned step-by-step process can help to ensure that breach remediation is conducted effectively.

 Here’s a 7-step guide on how to manage a data breach: